prorev/prorev.github.io/_posts/2020-12-05-unity-quiz-questions.md

 ☐ YES    ☑ **NO**

-The order in which the game objects' `Awake()` function is called is random, so you would not want to use the `Awake()`  function for passing information from one object to another as the receiving object might not be ready yet..
+The order in which the game objects' `Awake()` function is called is random, so you would not want to use the `Awake()`  function for passing information from one object to another as the receiving object might not be ready yet.